 Like most good headlamps, it is powered by AA batteries, however when purchased it comes with rechargeable batteries so they last up to 6 times longer than ordinary batteries – and these batteries do not even need to be taken out of the headlamp in order to be charged (USB charging cord included).

-It is possibly the brightest on the market – besides the ordinary LED lights on the front, it has two extra bright spotlights on either side, when at maximum power, can omit up to 3,500 Lumens.
+It is possibly the brightest on the market – besides the ordinary LED lights on the front, it has two extra bright spotlights on either side, when at maximum power, can omit up to 3,500 lumens.

-GRDE Zoomable 3 Modes Super Bright LED Headlamp
+GRDE Zoomable LED Headlamp

-Weight: 4.8 Oz.
+Weight: 4.8 ounces

-If you are looking for a headlamp which is powerful and has the functionalities of a good torch, then you will love the GRDE Zoomable 3 Modes Super Bright LED Headlamp.
+If you are looking for a headlamp which is powerful and has the functionalities of a good torch, then you will love the GRDE Zoomable LED Headlamp.

-The LED lamp resembles a camera lens as it is zoomable, so the beam of light can be adjusted to be thinner and stronger (and can reach a further distance), or can be a wider beam.
-Perfect for use in different light conditions.
-And the zoom is easily adjusted without even needing to take if off – simply reach up and turn it until the desired beam of light is reached.
+The LED lamp resembles a camera lens as it is zoomable, so the beam of light can be adjusted to be thinner and stronger.
+This allows your beam to be extended to a further distance, or you can choose to have a wider beam for seeing your immediate surroundings.
+Perfect for use in different lighting conditions.
+And the zoom is easily adjusted without even needing to take if off; simply reach up and turn it until the desired beam of light is reached.